-Indian police say 40 injured in train accident
+Indian police say 2 killed, 38 injured in train accident

 Ahmed Javed, the state’s top police officer, said all of the passengers have been evacuated from the derailed coaches.
 Television images showed some coaches lying on their sides.

-Manish Mishra, a rail official, said two coaches toppled town a rail bridge and fell into the dry canal bed.
+Manish Mishra, a rail official, said two coaches toppled off a bridge and fell into the dry canal bed.

 Rizwan Chaudhary, a passenger, said a loud bang woke him up.
 “Our coach tilted to one side.
 I jumped out and saw a few coaches were derailed,” he said.